sagiegurari/duckscript/README.md

 name = read

 if is_empty ${name}
-    echo You didn't enter any value else
+    echo You did not enter any value else
     echo Your name is: ${name}
 end